📍 Serving Hartford & All of Greater Hartford

 Selling Your Hartford Home During Divorce — Fast, Clean, Certain

-Connecticut is a marital-property state, so the family home is presumed to be split 50/50.
-A cash sale converts your most complicated shared asset into money that's easy to divide evenly — and lets both parties move forward without years of legal entanglement.
+Connecticut is an equitable-distribution state under Conn.
+Gen. Stat. §46b-81 — the court divides marital property fairly, not automatically 50/50.
+A cash sale converts your most complicated shared asset into money that's simple to divide under the terms of your settlement — and lets both parties move forward without years of legal entanglement.

 💔 Divorce Property Specialists⚡ 7-Day Close Available✅ Works With Both Parties📋 Attorney-Friendly Process